 The truth is that I never needed to make wooden balls for any project, but one day I looked at some machines to make wooden spheres and beads.
 These machines are similar to the union of a drill press and a lathe, so I decided to put aside the column drill table and put my drill lathe under the chuck.

-Now I just need a hole saw drill bit and a nice piece of wood.
+Now I only needed a hole saw for wood and a good piece of wood.

 Then, the lathe needs to be adjusted under the holesaw so that the centering bit inside the holesaw is aligned with the rotation axis of the workpiece.
 And after I set the alignment, I have to remove the centering bit from the inside of the holesaw.

 If I forget to remove the centering bit, I cannot turn the wood ball in the lathe.

 And now the idea is quite simple.
 The lathe rotates the wood, and by spinning the holesaw with the drill press, and lowering it against that wood, the holesaw carves a wood ball.

 In the video you can see the full process.
 And although the surface of the wooden ball that I get is not very good, I am sure that with a better quality lathe I would get a better surface.
 Although I should still have to sand it.

 You could sand the ball a bit before removing it from the lathe.
 Although if I don't cut it completely before sanding, I won't get an absolutely perfect wooden ball.

 Still, I'm sure that I can leave about half a centimetre uncut on each side of the wooden ball so I can sand the wood ball while it's still on the lathe.
 And then I should have to remove the ball by cutting that half centimeter with a saw, since if I use the holesaw again, I could ruin the surface I have just sand.